Sausage-Rice Phyllo Casserole

-I created this recipe to use up the ingredients I had stocked in my cupboards.
+I created this recipe to use ingredients I had stocked in my kitchen.
 You can mix up the herbs and spices to fit any taste.
 Add rosemary or cayenne to give it a little more kick. —Jenn Tidwell, Fair Oaks, California

 - 1 pound bulk Italian sausage